 The Sydney Metro CNVS states that heritage buildings and structures should be assessed according to the cosmetic damage screening criteria and should not be assumed to be more sensitive to vibration unless found to be structurally unsound.
-The following properties have been identified in the DNVIS(s) which may be potentially impacted by the Project:
+The following heritage properties occur near the Project, and while they have not been identified to be structurally unsound, they may be potentially impacted by the Project as determined by the Approval:

-- Parramatta metro station site Roxy Theatre to the east, three heritage listed buildings (ie 41-59 George Street, Horse Parapet Façade and Kia Ora) and one heritage listed structure (Convict drain - underground services) within the construction footprint - Clyde maintenance and stabling facility The former RTA Depot at 1 Unwin Street, Rosehill, which is a free-standing building facade and is not occupied - Sydney Olympic Park The State Abattoirs SEPP (State Significant Precinct Item 141) is located within the construction footprint to the North of the Site.
+- Parramatta metro station site Roxy Theatre to the east, three heritage listed buildings (ie 41-59 George Street, Horse Parapet Façade and Kia Ora) and one heritage listed structure (Convict drain - underground services) within the construction footprint - Clyde maintenance and stabling facility The former RTA Depot at 1 Unwin Street, Rosehill, which is a free-standing building facade and is not occupied

+REVISION NO: I ISSUE DATE: 16/06/2025 PAGE 20 OF 115 Sydney Olympic Park - The State Abattoirs SEPP (State Significant Precinct Item 141) is located within the construction footprint to the North of the Site.
 The heritage item is a Precinct area and is not a single standalone structure or building.

 Further details in relation to these items are presented in Section 7.2.4.
-Additional vibration sensitive properties may be identified as part of the Land Use survey, Condition surveys of potentially affected buildings and structures near to the tunnel and excavations will be undertaken prior to the commencement of excavation.
+Additional vibration sensitive properties (e.g. with sensitive equipment) may be identified as part of the Land Use survey.
+Condition surveys of potentially affected buildings and structures near to the tunnel and excavations will be undertaken prior to the commencement of excavation predicted to cause settlement (e.g. - TBM, Station box excavation, Cross Passage excavation).
 These surveys will inform the vibration criteria that applies, as discussed further in Section 6.3.2.1.